POPULAR TOPICS – DIVERSITY, EQUITY, and INCLUSION

 Modern Leaders Model Civil and Respectful Behavior

 Further, managers, human resources, and other support staff must take employees’ concerns seriously and act appropriately in resolving any issue.
 Employees play a role, too.
 Besides leadership setting the tone, all managers and non-managers have responsibilities to foster a civil and respectful workplace.
-Together, everyone at a workplace has a role that benefits all.
+Together, everyone in a workplace has a role that benefits all.